Today's Articles

 After Rosa Parks was arrested on December 1, 1955, the news of this event spread to the Black community.
 Community members decided that a boycott of the bus system was long overdue.
 Jo-Ann Robinson of the Women's Political Committee began to organize a one-day protest.
 When the word spread about the protest, several other Black leaders wanted to convene.

 An organized movement got underway under the leadership of E.D.
 Nixon, former chair of the NAACP of Alabama, Martin Luther King Jr., Ralph Abernathy, H.H.
 Hubbard, and Ms. A.W.
 West.
 The Montgomery Improvement Association (MIA) was formed, with King as its leader.
-The MIA adopted a plan of action for the protest that was officially to begin on December 5th.
+The MIA adopted a plan of action for the protest that was officially to begin on December 5.
 The resolution stated three demands: 1) Blacks would not ride the buses until polite treatment by bus drivers was guaranteed.
-2) Segregation must be abolished on buses and a first-come-first-served policy adopted, and 3) Black bus drivers must be employed.
+2) Segregation must be abolished on buses, and a first-come-first-served policy must be adopted.
+3) Black bus drivers must be employed.
 Deciding that they could no longer fight the county of Montgomery, Black leaders filed a federal lawsuit against Montgomery's segregation laws because they were not by the 14th Amendment.

 While waiting for the decision about the carpools in Montgomery, King received a message from the federal court.
 It simply stated that "the motion to affirm is granted and the judgment is affirmed,” meaning that the Supreme Court supported the decision that segregation on the buses was illegal.
 The next night, the official boycott was called to a conclusion, but it was soon revealed that the order would not reach Montgomery for about a month.
 Faced with the obstacle of being unable to participate in carpools, a “share a ride” system was worked out, and the buses remained empty for another 30 days.

-On December 20, 1956, the mandate came to Montgomery.
+The mandate came to Montgomery on December 20, 1956.
 The next day, King, Abernathy, and Nixon were the first to integrate the buses.
 The boycott was over.

 Reference: